metabase/static-embedding-reference-apps/laravel/embedded_analytics/README.md

 # Laravel app

-This Laravel application demonstrates a simple, barebones Metabase dashboard embedded in a web application.
+This Laravel application demonstrates a simple, barebones Metabase dashboard embedded in a web application using static embedding.

 ## Prerequisites